awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_support-all-features.md

 1. On the **Settings** tab, under **ENABLE ALL FEATURES**, choose **View all feature request approval status**\.

-1. After all accounts accept the request to enable all features, in the green box at the top of the page, choose **Finalize process to enable all features** and then, in the confirmation dialog box, choose **Finalize process to enable all features** again\.
+1. After all accounts accept the request to enable all features, in the green box at the top of the page, choose **Finalize process to enable all features**\.
+When asked to confirm, choose **Finalize process to enable all features** again\.

 1. The organization now has all features enabled\.
 The next step is to enable the policy types that you want to use\.
-For more information, see [Enabling and Disabling a Policy Type on a Root](orgs_manage_policies.md#enable_policies_on_root)\.
 After that, you can attach policies to administer the accounts in your organization\.
-For more information, see [Attaching a Policy to Roots, OUs, or Accounts](orgs_manage_policies.md#attach_policy)
+For more information, see [Managing AWS Organizations Policies](orgs_manage_policies.md)\.

 **To finalize the process to enable all features \(AWS CLI, AWS API\)**
 To finalize the process, you must accept the handshake with `"Action": "ENABLE_ALL_FEATURES"`\.